gsylvestre/symfony-faker-fixtures/readme.md

 - Faker method selection based on entities attributes
 - Handling of ManyToMany, ManyToOne, OneToMany and OneToOne association
 - Fixtures order based on association dependencies
-- Generation of standalone commands for each of your entities

 Main requirements
 ============